anyoptimization/pymoo/docs/source/visualization/petal.md

 ```

 Each add will plot solutions in a row.
 Each entry represents a column.
-Easily, different solutions can be compared.
+Different solutions can be easily compared.

 ```{code-cell} ipython3
 F = np.random.random((6, 6))